GonzaloEspinoza/prismJs-in-reactjs/README.md

-# prismJs-in-reactjs
+# How use Prisma in reactjs
-how use prismJs in reactjs
+code implement prisma in reactjs example.